 Global estimates of burden of disease caused by the environment and occupational risks

-Only selected risk factors and health impacts have been taken into account, which are based on the strongest evidence.
-The sum of the estimated health impacts therefore strongly underestimates the global health impacts which are caused by the environment.
+Only selected risk factors and health impacts had been taken into account, which were based on the strongest evidence.
+The sum of the estimated health impacts therefore strongly underestimated the global health impacts which are caused by the environment.